top of page

 The Book

 Most children grow up confused about money.
-Most parents don't know where to start.
-I couldn't find a bedtime story about financial confidence that didn't feel like a lecture—so I'm creating one.
+Most parents do not know where to start.
+I could not find a bedtime story about financial confidence that did not feel like a lecture so I am creating one.

-I'm a finance professional with 15+ years in wealth management across Zurich and London.
+I am a wealth management professional with 15+ years in finance and private banking across Zurich and London.
 But this book?
-I'm writing it for my daughter, Ebba.
-After years of helping clients build wealth, I realized these essential skills—understanding money, compound interest, planning—weren't taught to kids in ways they'd actually remember.
+I am writing it for my daughter, Ebba.
+After years of helping clients build wealth, I realized these essential skills - understanding money, compound interest, planning - were not taught to kids in ways they would actually remember.

 Through Ebba's magical adventure children ages 4-12 will learn timeless lessons about earning, saving, investing, patience, gratitude, and resilience.
 Real financial wisdom wrapped in a story kids actually want to read.